RediSearch/RediSearch/docs/docs/administration/extensions.md

 ## Registering and loading extensions

-Extensions should be compiled into .so files, and loaded into RediSearch on initialization of the module.
+Extensions should be compiled into .so files, and loaded into the Search and Query module upon initialization.

 * Compiling